Essay Introduction

 The situation eased Donald Trump’s path to success as he defied all expectations from the very beginning of his presidential campaign.
 Few experts believed he could run for an election and win any primaries.
 But he proved his critics wrong by winning a sweeping victory in the presidential race (Thesis statement that presents the main point of your essay).
 This essay discusses the causes that resulted in working-class white voters leaving the democratic party.

 It then analyses why the USA’s political gurus did not consider Trump a threat to the democrats.
-Subsequently, it examines the republican moves that ensured Trump’s victory and its wide-ranging effects on the USA’s political system (Essay structure overview to indicate what the essay covers).
+Subsequently, it examines the republican moves that ensured Trump’s victory and their wide-ranging effects on the USA’s political system (Essay structure overview to indicate what the essay covers).

 Open your essay with a bold, concise and intriguing claim that would lure your reader into curiosity and capture their attention.
 However, avoid any claims that are too broad or purely based on facts.